tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 +++

 "Co Za Noc" (_What a Night_) was announced on 10.09.2024, set to take place in a brand new location - a post-industrial complex at Mińska 65 street.
+Trivia:
+* PpW announced a collaboration event for the show.
+Before and during the event, there will be an opportunity to get a tattoo, courtesy of tattoo shop Syrena (Siren)
+* To further bolster ticket sales, PpW introduced a student discount as well are "buy 5, get 1 free" discount.
+* Many PpW personalities announced new merchandise items to be presented at the show

 {% card(predicted=true) %}
 - - 'Team Biesiad: [Vic Golden](@/w/vic-golden.md), [Gabriel Queen](@/w/gabriel-queen.md), [Axel Fox](@/w/axel-fox.md), [Goblin](@/w/goblin.md), [Biesiad Strong](@/w/biesiad.md)'
   - 'Team Mister Z: [Mister Z](@/w/mister-z.md), [Olgierd](@/w/olgierd.md), [Marco Hammers](@/w/marco-hammers.md), Jakub Linde, ???'